longevityframework/longevity/manual/repo/create-many.md

 doesn't matter what order you pass them in; longevity will assure that associated aggregates always get persisted first.

+Like the `Repo` methods, `RepoPoo.createMany` takes an implicit execution context argument.
+The easiest way to provide this is to include `import scala.concurrent.ExecutionContext.Implicits.global` at the top of the file.

 Be careful, something like this is likely to fail with a duplicate key
 error: